 After a very tiring and exhausting year as a PGCE student I was very fortunate to secure a job at a wonderful local school.
 I was so happy.
 I stayed at this school from 2010 – 2016.
 I have mixed feelings about my NQT year and I can certainly empathise with teachers struggling in the first or early years of their careers.

 Through my teaching blog and Twitter account many NQT’s have contacted me.
 Messages of thanks and gratitude for sharing resources that they have used in their lessons.
 I have also received messages asking for general advice or support.
 I try my absolute best to help in anyway I can.
 I have read many fantastic blogs that are targeted at Newly Qualified Teachers.
 Here are some recommendations: a great blog by the very experienced Andrew Old with advice on behaviour, teaching and preparation which can be found here.
-A recent article appeared in the TES by my good friend Tom Rogers reflecting on what he wish he knew as an NQT is worth a read.
+An article appeared in the TES by my good friend Tom Rogers reflecting on what he wish he knew as an NQT is worth a read and Carl Hendrick also reflects on ‘Five Things I Wish I knew when I started Teaching’.
 Finally, Sue Cowley has a lot of experience working with newly qualified teachers so it is worth following her on Twitter or her blog.
 All very different but useful, helpful and insightful!
 Reading these blogs and articles I decided to reflect on my own experience and put together some useful suggestions based on things I wish I had known as an NQT (hindsight is a wonderful thing!) and that I hope will be helpful to other teachers.
 Also, the first year teaching is an opportunity to progress, thrive and flourish as a teacher.